porres/pd-cyclone/README.md

 Cyclone's original author is Krzysztof Czaja, who worked on it mostly from 2002 to 2005 and later abandoned it.

-After being abandoned, cyclone ended up incorporated into Pd Extended and, around 2007, was under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
-Cyclone was then maintained until the last release of Pd Extended (in jan-2013).
-After unmaintained for a while, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned (though maintenance for his last package is still active).
+Cyclone then ended up incorporated into Pd Extended and, around 2007, was under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
+Cyclone was left unmaintained after the last release of Pd Extended (in jan-2013).
+After another hiatus, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned (though maintenance for his last package is still active).
 Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators (mainly Derek Kwan and Matt Barber) on this repository.

 -------